 The rules for entering and exiting the country via land change all the time, and the information can be quite confusing, to the point that not even the local authorities and the tourism board are up to date with it.
 The Mad Traveler has a post with all the information on how to cross the Jordan-Israel border, which he regularly updates with information he receives from other travelers (including myself).

 Also, if you’re visiting Jordan on your own, Happy When Abroad has a good article about self-driving in Jordan.

 2. The Jordan Pass can save you a lot of money (and hassle)

 Getting the Jordan Pass is a great way to save money, as it gives access to a great number of sites – including Petra.
 Besides, the Jordan Pass is also considered proof of minimum permanence in the country and it automatically waives the exit fee.

-There are 3 different packages, which include a one-, two- or three-day visit to Petra (I recommend to get the two-days visit pass, as the site is huge).
+There are 3 different packages, which include a one-, two- or three-day visit to Petra.
+I recommend getting the two-days-visit pass, as the site is huge.